-- Next, you add the evaporated milk and beat some more.
+- Next, add the evaporated milk and beat some more.

 - The cream of yolks and milk, along with a cinnamon stick, is then cooked over medium-low heat, better if it is in a heavy-bottomed steel pot.

 - Once on the heat, stir constantly with a wooden spoon.
-When I say constantly, it’s literal: you can’t leave the pot unattended or else you’ll risk the curstard sticking to the bottom or worse yet: the egg will cook too quickly and curdleds will be formed.
+When I say constantly, it’s literal: you can’t leave the pot unattended, or else you’ll risk the custard sticking to the bottom, or worse yet: the egg will cook too quickly, and curdles will be formed.

 - Nor should you let the mixture boil to prevent the egg from curdling.

-- You will know that the mixture is ready when little bubbles begin to form on the edge of the pot.
+- The mixture is ready when little bubbles begin forming on the pot’s edge.

-- If the egg were to curdle, do not worry that it is not the end of the world: you can always strain the mixture and even liquefy it, and matter resolved.
+- If the egg were to curdle, do not worry.
+It is not the end of the world: you can strain the mixture and even liquefy it, and the matter will be resolved.

-- Once the mixture is removed from the heat, this is when the rum and vanilla extract are added, otherwise the alcohols would evaporate during cooking.
+- Once the mixture is removed from the heat, the rum and vanilla extract are added.
+Otherwise, the alcohol would evaporate during cooking.

 - I make my ponche crema with golden aged rum with Controlled Denomination of Origin Ron de Venezuela, but you can use the rum of your choice, including white rum.

-- This recipe yields 1 liter of ponche crema, that I storage, refrigerated in sterilized swing top glass bottles.
-However, there are readers from Venezuela who have reported to me that when they prepare it they do not reach the liter, which makes me think that the size of the eggs probably influences.
+- This recipe yields 1 liter of ponche crema, which I store, refrigerated in sterilized swing-top glass bottles.
+However, some readers from Venezuela have reported that they do not reach the liter when they prepare it.
+This makes me think that the size of the eggs probably influences it.
 So, my suggestion is If the eggs you are using are not extra large, use 6 to 7 yolks.

 Traditional Venezuelan Ponche Crema Recipe

-Now that I’ve mastered the art of making this thick creamy ponche crema, I share my delicious and I hope you like it as much as I do.
+Now that I’ve mastered making this thick creamy ponche crema, I share my delicious recipe.
+I hope you like it as much as I do.
 Thanks for subscribing to my YouTube channel and visiting my Amazon shop.

 Traditional Venezuelan Ponche Crema